ISISComputingGroup/ibex_developers_manual/GUI_development/GUI-Development-Workflow.md

 * Clicking the "Create pull request" button will create the pull request

-* Reference the git issue in the comments (paste a link to the issue - TBC?)
+* Reference the git issue in the comments by paste a link to the issue.
+For example ```ISISComputingGroup/IBEX/issues/1016```

 * Ensure that the code has built and tested correctly, this can be seen by a message on the bottom of the PR.
 Note that any increase in checkstyle issues will result in a failed build.
 If you believe these to be unavoidable discuss with the reviewer.